Terry Labonte: Hagan Racing

 Labonte’s first NASCAR race came in 1978 at Darlington Raceway.
-He qualified 19th in the No. 92 Duck Industries-sponsored Chevrolet and finished fourth that weekend.
-He ran four more races that season and had an additional two Top 10 finishes.
-In 1979, he competed for NASCAR Winston Cup Rookie of the Year honors along with Dale Earnhardt, Harry Gant, and Joe Millikan while driving the No. 44 Stratagraph-sponsored Chevrolet for Hagan.
-Although Labonte failed to win the top rookie award, he was one of three rookies to finish in the Top 10 in points.
-He ended the season with 13 Top 10 finishes.
+He qualified 19th in the No. 92 Duck Industries Chevrolet and finished fourth that weekend.
+He ran four more races that season and had an additional two top-ten finishes.
+In 1979, he competed for NASCAR Winston Cup Rookie of the Year honors along with Dale Earnhardt, Harry Gant, and Joe Millikan while driving the No. 44 Stratagraph Chevrolet for Hagan.
+Although Labonte failed to win the top rookie award, he was one of three rookies to finish in the top-ten in points.
+He ended the season with thirteen top-ten finishes.
 The following year, he won his first career Winston Cup race on Labor Day weekend at Darlington.
 He won $222,501 in prize money for the year and finished eighth in the final points standings.

-Labonte failed to return to victory lane over the next two years but didn't finish outside the Top 5 in the final standings.
+Labonte failed to return to victory lane over the next two years but didn't finish outside the top-five in the final standings.
 He won his second career race in 1983 in the Budweiser-sponsored Chevrolet.
 In 1984, his team received a sponsorship from Piedmont Airlines and he won races at Riverside International Raceway and Bristol Motor Speedway as well as clinching his first Winston Cup championship.
 He dropped to seventh in the final points in 1985.
 During that season, he made his Busch Series debut at Charlotte in the No. 17 Pontiac owned by Darrell Waltrip and won the 400 mi race.
 Waltrip asked Labonte to drive after deciding to focus his driving priorities solely on Winston Cup racing during what would be Waltrip's 307-point gain over Bill Elliott in the final eight races of the 1985 season.

 Junior Johnson & Associates

 Labonte fell back to twelfth in the standings in 1986.
-Before season's end, he announced he was leaving Hagan's team to drive the No. 11 Budweiser-sponsored Chevrolet for Junior Johnson's team the next year.
+Before season's end, he announced he was leaving Hagan's team to drive the No. 11 Budweiser Chevrolet for Junior Johnson's team beginning the following year.
 In his first season with this team, he earned four pole-positions and won the Holly Farms 400, leaping up to third in the final standings.
-He followed that up with a fourth-place points finish in 1988, as well as The Winston.
+He followed that up with a fourth-place points finish in 1988, as well as winning The Winston.
 In 1989, the team switched to Ford Thunderbirds.
 Despite two wins during the season, he fell back to tenth in the championship.

 Precision Products Racing

-In 1990, he signed with Leo Jackson's Precision Products Racing team to drive the No. 1 Skoal Classic-sponsored Oldsmobile.
-He had four Top 5s and nine Top 10s and finished 15th in the points standings.
+In 1990, he signed with Leo Jackson's Precision Products Racing team to drive the No. 1 Skoal Classic Oldsmobile.
+He had four top-fives and nine top-tens and finished fifteenth in the points standings.